sndrummer/sams-todoist-cli/README.md

 The interactive mode displays inline with colored output and a green ➤ selector.
 Non-selected tasks are dimmed for better focus.

+When using `./todo -i` without specifying a list, you'll get a menu to choose from Today, Tomorrow, or any of your existing projects.

 ## Features

-- ✅ Super minimal - one file, ~400 lines (with fancy TUI)
-- ✅ Create tasks for today/tomorrow with natural syntax
+- Create tasks for today/tomorrow with natural syntax
-- ✅ Project support (case-insensitive, auto-creates projects)
+- Project support (case-insensitive, auto-creates projects)
-- ✅ Interactive task completion
+- Interactive task management with add/edit/delete/complete
-- ✅ No unnecessary features or complexity
+- List selector menu for easy navigation between different task lists

 ## Examples